Nintendo Switch Price And Release Date Revealed, ‘Zelda: Breath Of The Wild’ Makes Launch

 On the game front, Nintendo revealed a number of first-party games.
 1-2 Switch is a party game designed to make use of the Joy-Con controllers.
 ARMS is a fighting game that also uses the motion-controllers of the Switch for two players to punch and dodge at each other in the arena.

-Following that, Nintendo began announcing its more traditional games such as Splatroon 2 this summer plus Marios’s first open-world adventure, Super Mario Odyssey, coming holiday 2017.
+Following that, Nintendo began announcing its more traditional games such as Splatoon 2 this summer, plus Marios’s first open-world adventure, Super Mario Odyssey, coming holiday, 2017.
 There were also entries for Xenoblade Chronicles 2 and a new Fire Emblem Warriors.

 The Legend of Zelda: Breath of the Wild was saved for the very end of the Nintendo Switch presentation.
-The highly anticipated game received a new trailer plus a confirmation that it will be a launch title for the console.
+The highly-anticipated game received a new trailer plus a confirmation that it will be a launch title for the console.
 This gives the new hardware a much needed big draw at launch.

 Third-party support includes Dragon Quest X and Dragon Quest XI from Square Enix.
 Dragon Quest Heroes I and II will also eventually make its way on to the Switch.
 The publisher also revealed a stylish 2D side-scrolling role-playing title called Project Octopath Traveler.